wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

     options in order to see if an old value can still be accessed.
 *   If you still have a way to find out what label Maxima has assigned to the cell just type in the cellâs label and its contents will reappear.
 *   If you donât: Donât panic.
-In the âMaximaâ menu there is a way to show a history pane that shows all Maxima commands that have been issued recently.
+In the âViewâ menu there is a way to show a history pane that shows all Maxima commands that have been issued recently.
-*   If nothing else helps Maxima contains a replay feature:
+*   Wenn nichts anderes funktioniert, bietet Maxima die Möglichkeit an, alle bisherigen Befehle nochmals auszuführen:

     %i1 playback();